-Signal is a free and open source software application for Android, iOS, and Desktop that employs end-to-end encryption, allowing users to send end-to-end encrypted group, text, picture, and audio & video messages, and have encrypted phone conversations between Signal users.
-Although Signal uses telephone numbers as contacts, encrypted calls and messages actually use your data connection; therefore both parties to the conversation must have Internet access on their mobile devices.
-Due to this, Signal users don't incur SMS and MMS fees for these types of conversations.
+Signal is a free and open source software application for Android, iOS, and Desktop that employs end-to-end encryption to keep communications safe.
+Communications can be made between either individuals or a group, allowing users to send end-to-end encrypted text, picture, and audio & video messages, as well as engage in live video and audio calls.
+All users must have the Signal app installed to communicate with each other.
+Encrypted calls and messages use your data connection; therefore both parties to the conversation must have Internet access on their mobile devices.
+Due to this, Signal users don't incur SMS and MMS fees for encrypted communications.
 On Android, Signal can replace your default text messaging application, so within Signal it is still possible to send unencrypted SMS messages.
 Unencrypted SMS messages go through your mobile plan and may incur fees as set by your plan.

 Step 1: Download and Install Signal

 On your Android device, enter the Google Play Store and search for “Signal.”
 Find Signal Private Messenger and tap “Install.”

 After Signal has finished installing, tap “Open” to launch the app.

 After an introductory screen, you will see a dialogue explaining why Signal requests the “Contacts” permission on your phone.

 After tapping “Continue,” your Android phone will prompt you to share your contact list with the Signal app.
 This will allow you to more easily discover which of your contacts you can communicate with over Signal.
 If you don’t allow this permission, you can still use Signal, but you will have to manually enter your contact’s phone number to begin chatting with them.